zadetuaima/spotisound-dl/readme.md

 pip install requirements.txt
 ```

-## Usage
+## Preperation

 Both a Spotify and Soundcloud API is needed, blank key files are present within the repo, remove the _temp extension to use within the script.

-For Spotify, create a new application within the Spotify developer tab to get a client_id, client_secret, redirect and a username
+Spotify API credentials, create a new application within the Spotify developer tab to get a client_id, client_secret, redirect and a username

+-***Soundcloud API credentials:***

 For Soundcloud, API apps have unfortunately been disabled due to high demand, however you can still get a client_id and OAuth key from their main website: